 When you pull the handle of the pull start it rotates the reel, as a rope is wrapped around it.
 You’ll also see a ratchet that is attached to the reel.
 This ratchet is in contact with the crankshaft, and once the reel rotates, it turns the crankshaft, which in turn starts the go-kart engine.
 This is also called ‘cranking’ the engine.

 The recoil spring below the reel, ensures that the reel returns to its original position, so that you can crank the engine again, by pulling the handle continuously.
 This mechanism can fail from time to time, and in this guide, I’ll teach you how to fix this.

-If you’re looking for a guaranteed quick fix, you may want to opt for a recoil starter replacement.
+If you’re looking for a guaranteed quick fix for your go-kart pull start, you may want to opt for a recoil starter replacement.
 This unit comes with all of the required components and offers you a quick solution, instead of having to replace each component individually.